 Giuliani threatened with jail over missing divorce paperwork

-The tough talking former mayor who made his name putting lawbreakers in jail ran up against a tough talking judge who’s ready to do the same — to him.
+NEW YORK — The tough-talking former mayor who made his name putting lawbreakers in jail ran up against a tough-talking judge who’s ready to do the same — to him.

 “I mean, the sheriff is on notice to come at a moment’s notice,” Manhattan Civil Court Judge Michael Katz said Friday.
 “This is a very serious matter.”